A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

+where the volumetric energy density $e(\rho,\mm,s,\vv^s,\oomega)$ is a function of the state variables and $\oomega$.
+The total energy can be obtained by integrating the volumetric energy density over the whole volume, $E = \int\drr e$.
+Total momentum is conserved, as the equation for the momentum density is in the divergence form.

-Note that if the vorticity $\oomega = \nabla\times\vv_s$ is zero initially, the reversible evolution keeps it zero.
-Although superfluid vorticity is believed to be zero at the microscopic level (in the Gross-Pitaevskii model, for instance), the one-component model works on a macroscopic scale where $\oomega$ may be seen as an average over the volume containing many vortex filaments.
-Therefore, it does not need to be zero.
+Note that if the superfluid vorticity $\oomega = \nabla\times\vv^s$ is zero initially, the reversible evolution keeps it zero.
+Although superfluid vorticity is believed to be zero at the microscopic level (in the Gross-Pitaevskii model, for instance), the one-fluid model works on a macroscopic scale where $\oomega$ may be seen as an average over the volume containing many vortex filaments.
+Therefore, it does not need to be zero in general.